 - You will be hiking down to the balcony and climbing ladders, so wear shoes with good traction.

 - If you have a severe fear of heights, the tour might be difficult for you.
-We’re both afraid of heights, but it wasn’t that bad for us.
+If you’re mildly afraid of heights like us, you should be okay.

-- There are bathrooms at the parking lot before you head down.
+- Bathrooms are located at the parking lot before you head down.

 - If you are bringing your camera, be sure to have a strap or backpack you can put it in when you’re going up the ladder.